-Sarai drove Hagar out of the house. and suddenly she found herself alone and pregnant, with no Abram or any other male to support and protect her.
-She was about to become a single she got caught in narent because someone else's plan to help God.
+Sarai drove Hagar out of the house, and suddenly she found herself alone and pregnant, with no Abram or any other male to support and protect her.
+She was about to become a single parent because she got caught in someone else's plan to help God.
 A lot of single parents didn't ask for their status.
-It was thrust upon them decisions someone else's or disobedience.
-But I like verses 7-10 of Genesis 16.
+It was brought upon them by someone else's decisions or disobedience, or possibly someone else's persuasion or pressure.
+But I like verses 7-10 of Genesis 16:

 Now the angel of the Lord found her by a spring of water in the wilderness, by the spring on the way to Shur.
 And he said, "Hagar, Sarai's maid, where have you come from and where are you going?"
 And she said, "I am fleeing from the presence of my mistress Sarai."
 Then the angel of the Lord said to her, "Return to your mistress, and submit yourself to her authority."
-Moreover, the angel of the Lord said to her, "I greatly multiply descendants so that they shall be too many to count."
+Moreover, the angel of the Lord said to her, "I will greatly multiply your descendants so that they shall be too many to count."

 The star of the saga arrives: the Angel of the Lord.
-Notice how often this title is repeated in just these few verses and that it was the Angel of the Lord who found Hagar.
+Notice how often this title is repeated in just these few verses that it was the Angel of the Lord who found Hagar.
 That's good news when you have been rejected.
-That's good news when the father of your baby is nowhere to be found.
+That's good news when the father of your child is nowhere to be found.
+That's good news when you find yourself alone and vulnerable.

 Who is the Angel of the Lord?
-Well, the Old Testament indicates that He was the revelation of God's presence.
-Later on, when Abraham was about to kill Isaac, the son he and Sarah were waiting for all these years, it was the Angel of the Lord who stopped him and said, "Now I know that you fear God, since you have not withheld your son, your only son, from Me" (Genesis 22:12).
+The Old Testament indicates that He was the revelation of God's presence.
+Later on, when Abraham was about to sacrifice Isaac, the son he and Sarah had waited for all those years, it was the Angel of the Lord who stopped him and said, "Now I know that you fear God, since you have not withheld your son, your only son, from Me" (Genesis 22:12).
 The Angel of the Lord speaks as though He is God, yet He is distinct from God the Father.
 Who then is this divine person who finds Hagar in the wilderness?
-He is Jesus Christ before His incarnation in Bethlehem
+He is Jesus Christ before His incarnation in Bethlehem.

 The Angel of the Lord is the preincarnate Son of God.
-He did not show up for the first time as baby Jesus in a manger in Bethlehem.
 He is the eternal second person of the Godhead.
-There is no time when Jesus did not exist.
-He appeared throughout the Old Testament as the Angel of the Lord.
+He did not show up for the first time as baby Jesus in a manger in Bethlehem there is no time when Jesus did not exist.
+He has always existed and He made His appearance throughout the Old Testament as the Angel of the Lord.

 What does the Angel of the Lord do?
-He shows up to fix things.
+He shows up to make things better.
 Isn't that just like Jesus?
 He shows up in the Old Testament and in the New Testament.
 How can He do that?
 Because He is the same yesterday, today, and forever (Hebrews 13:8).
 The preincarnate Christ went out to the wilderness for the benefit of a single mother-to-be.

 First of all, He found her.
-If you are a single parent, God knows where you are, the situation you are in, and how you got into that mess.
-You may be in an "Abram and Sarai" kind of mess, but God can find you in order to fix you up.
+If you are a single parent, God knows where you are, the situation you are in, and how you got into the struggles that you now face.
+He loves you, forgives you for wrong choices you may have made, and shows great compassion on you.
+When you hurt, He feels it.
+He knows your loneliness, stigma, and pain.
+After all, He experienced the fullness of all three on the cross.